 The new steel gantry was erected over the two new slipways, custom built to accommodate both ships simultaneously and meet the needs of such monstrous vessels.
 Four thousand tons of concrete were poured for the foundations.
 The gantry itself was 840 feet (260 m) long 270 feet (82 m) wide, with a height of 228 feet (69 m) to the top of the upper crane, and was constructed with over 6,000 tons of steel.
 In the middle were the world’s largest revolving cranes; on top were four traveling cranes and at the bottom there was five walking cranes at either side.
 There were also four elevators to take the men to their places of work.

 The gantry was built on three rows, 120 feet (37 m) apart, of eleven steel truss towers with three large truss girders between them, and lighter crosswise Warren1 trusses above this.
 The large girders provided runways for a pair of 10-ton overhead cranes above each way and lighter 5-ton jib cranes from the sides.
-Along the center line ran a light Titan crane, with a reach of 135 feet and able to carry a 3-ton load at full radius, and 5 tons closer in.
+The Titan crane, located along the centerline of the gantry, was a key piece of machinery in this operation.
+Its reach of 135 feet, combined with its ability to carry up to 5 tons closer in and 3 tons at full radius, made it ideal for fine-tuning the positioning of key parts of the ship.
+These cranes would often be used in tandem, with one crane lifting the bulk of a component while another adjusted its alignment, ensuring the ships were constructed with the utmost precision.

 By the end of that year, Harland and Wolff had built the tallest gantry ever that stood over the slipways known as the Arrol Gantry.
 And once the gantry was completed, Harland and Wolff started to hire shipworkers in record numbers.